You Need To Forgive Yourself And Others

 Free Forgiveness Hypnosis Downloads

-1. Recognize the Hurt: The first step in the forgiveness process is recognizing and acknowledging the hurt caused.
-This involves being honest about the pain, anger, and resentment that may be felt due to the offense.
+1. Recognize the Hurt: The first step in the forgiveness process is recognizing and acknowledging the hurt that has been caused.
+This involves being honest about the pain, anger, and resentment that may arise from the offense.

 3. Release: The third R is about releasing the negative emotions associated with the hurt.
 This includes letting go of anger, resentment, and the desire for revenge.
 It involves making a conscious decision to forgive and freeing oneself from the emotional burdens that come with holding onto grudges.